doublerobotics/d3-sdk/docs/API.md

 - imu.pause
 - imu.resume
 - other:
-  - `DRIMU.converge` fires after startup when the data becomes usable.
+  - event: `DRIMU.converge` fires after startup when the data becomes usable.
-  - `DRIMU.imu` contains the quaternion from the IMU and fires up to 60 times per second.
+  - event: `DRIMU.imu` contains the quaternion from the IMU and fires up to 60 times per second.

 ### mics
 - mics.setBoost